-Materials and MethodsIsfahan
+Materials and Methods

-The present study was performed on an animal model consisting local canines.
+This experimental study was approved in the Ethics Committee of Isfahan University and was conducted in accordance with the Animal Welfare Act and the Guide for the Care and Use of Laboratory Animals.

 Study Sample

-To evaluate the study hypothesis 8 local mature canines with the age range of 16-20 months which weighting between 11 and 13 Kg were selected.
-Canines with following criteria excluded from the study: being domesticated, having rabies, uncontrollable behavior with the risk of animal injury, being in a life-threatening situation during study period.
+To evaluate the study hypothesis, 8 local mature canines aged 16-20 months and weighing between 11 and 13 Kgs were selected.
+Canines were excluded from the study if: Domesticated, had rabies, uncontrollable behavior, or were aggressive.

-After collecting dogs, they were examined to ensure being healthy and without rabies.
-2 weeks prior the surgery all dogs received standard vaccination.

-Surgery Procedures
+Surgical Procedures

-Surgery was performed at three stages; at the first stage teeth were extracted , at the second one implants were inserted and at third stage implants were excised by a trephine drill.
+Surgery was performed at three stages; at the first stage teeth were extracted , at the second stage implants were inserted and at third stage implants were excised by a trephine drill.

 First stage

-To initiate the general anesthesia Acepromazine 1% (0.2 cc/kg), Ketamine 10% (10 mg/kg), and Atropine (0.04 mg/kg) were administered.
+To induce general anesthesia, 1% Acepromazine (0.2 cc/kg), 10% Ketamine (10 mg/kg), and Atropine (0.04 mg/kg) were administered.
 The anesthesia was maintained with Halothane.
-Following providing general anesthesia, a full thickness flap elevated at the mandibular premolar region (from first to forth premolar tooth).
-Second, third, and forth premolar teeth of each side were sectioned buccolingually and excised using a periotome.
-Flap was sutured with 4-0 nylon (Mersilk,Ethicon Co., Livingston, UK).
+Following general anesthesia, a full thickness flap was elevated at the mandibular-premolar region (from the first to the forth premolar tooth).
+Next, the second, third, and forth premolar teeth of each side were sectioned buccolingually and extracted using a periotome.
+Then, the flap was sutured with 4-0 nylon (Mersilk,Ethicon Co., Livingston, UK).

-Dogs Allocation and second stage surgery
+Allocation and second stage surgery

-After 3 months of healing (after first surgery stage), 6 implants were inserted at the mandible of each dog.
-Ddogs were allocated into study(4 dogs) and control(4 dogs) groups based on the flip of a coin.
-In the study group, dogs received oral Prednisolone (4 mg/day) for 4 weeks and continued with dosage of 2 mg/kg for further 4 weeks and in the control group, dogs received oral Placebo. lood sample was taken every 2 weeks to ensure the significant reduction in leucocyte population during the corticosteroid therapy.
-At the end of 4th week of placebo and prednisolone administration the implants were inserted in the groups.
-The second stage of surgery was performed under same general anesthesia protocol.
-The previous night of surgery dogs received 20000 IU of Peniciline and Streptomycine (1g/10kg) to provide 4 days antibiotic coverage; after 4 days another antibiotic regimen administrated to maintain the coverage till 8th day.
-At this stage, a crestal incision was made at the either side of mandibular premolar region and three identical bone level implants with 3.4 mm diameter and 10 mm length ( were placed at each side at the 2nd, 3rd, and 4th mandibular premolar sites.
-Flaps were sutured with non-absorbable suture and the implants were maintained to heal submerge.
-In the study group dogs underwent anti-acid treatment to prevent gastrointestinal complications of corticosteroids.
-In addition, antibiotic regimen prescribed to prevent infection.
-B
+After 3 months of healing (after first surgery stage), the dogs were allocated into study(4 dogs) and control(4 dogs) groups.
+In the study group, dogs received oral Prednisolone (4 mg/day) for 4 weeks and continued with the dosage of 2 mg/kg for another 4 weeks and in the control group, dogs received oral Placebo.
+A blood sample was taken every 2 weeks to ensure the significant reduction in leucocyte population during the corticosteroid therapy.
+At the end of the 4th week of placebo and prednisolone administration, the implants were inserted in the groups.
+The second stage of surgery was performed under general anesthesia.
+The night prior to surgery, all dogs received 20000 IU of Penicillin and Streptomycin (1g/10kg) (corresponding to 4 days of antibiotic coverage); after 4 days, another antibiotic regimen was administrated to maintain the coverage till the 8th day.
+At this stage, a crestal incision was made at the mandibular premolar region and three identical bone level implants with 3.4 mm diameter and 10 mm length (Dental implant, DENTIS implant company, Seongseoseo-ro, Dalseo-gu, Daegu, Korea (Woram-dong) were placed bilaterally at the 2nd, 3rd, and 4th mandibular premolar sites.
+Flaps were sutured with non-absorbable suture and the implants were submerged.
+In the study group, dogs received anti-acid treatment to prevent gastrointestinal side effects of corticosteroids.
+In addition, an antibiotic regimen was used to prevent infection.

 Implant Evaluation

-Inserted implants in 4 dogs (2 in each group), were evaluated one week after surgery and the other assessed at the 4th postoperative week.
-Following anesthesia, a blind operator measured the reverse torque of all implants with
+Inserted implants in 4 dogs (2 in each group), were evaluated one week after surgery and in the other half, at 4 weeks postoperatively.
+Following anesthesia, a blinded operator measured the reverse torque of all implants with implant ratchet (Dental implant kit, DENTIS implant company, Seongseoseo-ro, Dalseo-gu, Daegu, Korea (Woram-dong)).

-To analyze the bone-implant contact (BIC), all of the implants were excised by a trephine drill (size: 10 mm) and were maintained in 10% formalin solution.
-Specimens were mounted in resin blocks and sectioned (Accutom 50, Stuers, Copenhagen) mesiodistaly twice to a thickness of 50 μm.
-Sections were luted to a microscope slide and stained with H&E staining technique.
-Stained sectioned observed with light microscope at 40× magnitude to measure the BIC (Fig 1, 2).
-Samples were reexamined with Photoshop software version 7.0 (San Jose, CA, USA).
+To analyze the BIC, all of the implants were excised by a trephine drill (size: 10 mm) and maintained in 10% formalin solution.
+Specimens were mounted in resin blocks and sectioned (Accutom 50, Struers, Copenhagen, Denmark) mesiodistaly twice to a thickness of 50 μm.
+Sections were fixed to a microscope slide and stained using H&E staining technique.
+Stained sections were observed under a light microscope at 40X magnification to measure the BIC (Figure 1, 2).
+Samples were re-examined with Photoshop software version 7.0 (San Jose, CA, USA).